(12/10/02)

 Bruce : the people who are already famous

-Bruce : The more famous you are the more the media will help you achieve your fame
+Bruce : The more famous you are the more the media will help you achieve your

 Cindy : good or bad